 When we first saw X570 boards en masse at Computex in 2019, one of the things that concerned us was the almost universal presence of chipset fans.
 A 15w TDP combined with the heat of several PCIe 4.0 drives meant that active cooling was required in many cases, though thankfully not all the time.
 The S in X570S denotes silence.
 The base chipset design hasn't changed, but Gigabyte has added a lot of surface area to the cooling assembly, with almost the entire bottom half of the board now covered with heatsinks.

-The Aorus Master is packed with features that keep AM4 and X570 totally relevant and up to date. it's got loads of USB ports and storage options.
+The Aorus Master is packed with features that keep AM4 and X570 relevant and up to date.
+It's got loads of USB ports and storage options.
 It looks good too.
 A board around the $400 mark can't ever be considered affordable, but we feel it offers a good feature set at this price.

 Read the full Gigabyte X570S Aorus Master review.

 The Asus ROG Crosshair VIII Hero (Wi-Fi) is another excellent, if opulent, board for Ryzen 5000 processors.
 This AMD motherboard comes packed with all the trappings you'd expect, including an onboard thermal sensor, onboard power and reset buttons, and a BIOS flashback option on the rear IO panel.
 The board has its I/O shield pre-mounted to avoid any embarrassing mishaps during your build.

 This standard ATX board can support a pair of GPUs in its PCIe ports and up to 128GB of RAM with its four DIMM slots.
 You also get a couple of M.2 SSDs slots.
 These specs are generally par for the course, however.
 An array of 10 USB Type-A ports, as well as a USB Type-C connector for front panel IO, provide ample support for any number of peripherals, which all help put this board a cut above its peers.